Interested in pursuing a career at The Quaker School at Horsham?

 Please review our open positions and their requirements:

-Position Description: The CFO assumes managerial responsibility for the financial operations of The Quaker School at Horsham and oversees the plant.
-S/he is responsible for safeguarding the assets of TQS and ensuring that all financial and operations functions meet the needs of the School and its constituencies.
+Position Description: The CFO of this small school assumes managerial responsibility for the financial operations of The Quaker School at Horsham and oversees the plant.
+S/he is responsible for safeguarding the assets of TQS and ensuring that all financial and operations functions meet the needs of the school and its constituencies.
 Reports to the Head of School.

 This position requires a hands-on financial professional who is prepared to grapple with and resolve issues in real time as needed.

 ● Accounts for funds entrusted to TQS; maintains current, accurate financial records of operations and the financial position of the school.

 ● Provides all financial information necessary for current operations, assessments and future planning.
 Analyzes the costs of all school departments.